TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 Why Aged Leads Are Generally Safer

-Here is where it gets nuanced.
-The TCPA does not specify an expiration date for consent.
+The TCPA does not specify a consent expiration date.
 There is no federal rule that says consent expires after 30, 60, or 90 days.
 However:

 • Some lead contracts specify consent windows in their terms

-• The older the lead, the more likely the consumer has forgotten they opted in — which increases the chance they will file a complaint or claim they did not consent
+• The older the lead, the more likely the consumer has forgotten they opted in — increasing complaint risk

 This does not mean you cannot call a 120-day-old lead.
-It means your approach should account for the age of the consent.
-That is where your scripts and templates matter — your opening should acknowledge the time gap and re-establish the context of the original inquiry.
+It means your approach should account for consent age.
+Your scripts and templates should acknowledge the time gap and re-establish the context of the original inquiry.

 Practical Guidelines for Aged Lead Compliance